Pixisoft/Documents/PackageExporter/Details.md

 This package is a packaging (exporting) tool for Unity package system.
 It allows you to export multiple packages with different contents.

+### :pencil: Description

+This is often use when you have multiple target to export but it's hard to memorize all contents to export for each packages.
+This tool resolve these issues, and provides a method similar to Git (Source Control) ignore system.

 #### Features:

 - Export multiple packages in a project